ab-anand/fav-quote/README.md

 ---

+> Mohit: Life is 10% what happens to you and 90% how you respond to it. - **Charles Swindoll**

+---

-> Juan: Give me a lever long enough and a fulcrum on which to place it, and I shall move the world. **Archimedes**
+> Juan: Give me a lever long enough and a fulcrum on which to place it, and I shall move the world. - **Archimedes**

 ---